-Following this meeting, if any further fact-finding exercises are needed, they are undertaken; the meeting with parents and the pupil may be unanimous decision is reached in the EAR regarding the best way forward.
+Following this meeting, if any further fact-finding exercises are needed, they are undertaken; the unanimous decision is reached in the EAR regarding the best way forward.

 The Headteacher may arrange for a student a "managed move" between schools within the Cavendish Education family of schools, with the agreement of the parents, both schools and, in the case of an LA-funded student, the relevant Local Authority, but not a "managed move" to a school outside the Cavendish Education family of schools.